SMC-AAU-CPH/smc-cph.github.io/_posts/2023-05-19-ahmetem-final-nmp-salen.md

 # Getting Technical

 In this concert, we transmitted audio using a network music performance software, [JackTrip](https://www.jacktrip.org/).
-We connected to a jacktrip server set up by the team around Douglas Van Nort with one of the [MCT's portable LoLa kits](https://github.com/MCT-master/NMP-Portable-Kits/wiki).
+We connected to a jacktrip server set up by the team around Douglas Van Nort with one of the [SMC's portable LoLa kits](https://github.com/SMC-master/NMP-Portable-Kits/wiki).

 ## Audio Engineering
 Audio routing for this project meant allowing for a FOH stereo mix for our local audience, three foldback mixes for Oslo-based musicians, as well as sending a stereo sub-mix of our instruments to the Jacktrip server.
 The plot below shows the routing used.